The drum module is a central part of any electronic drum set.

 We also loved the unique advanced sensor technology that prevents false triggering.
 As the sensors are very responsive, you get extensive opportunities to adjust velocity.

-The drum module also allows you to record a dry signal and monitor your playing.
+This electronic drum module also allows you to record a dry signal and monitor your playing.
 It also comes with MIDI connectivity and a 12V DC power supply.

-🏆 Roland Electronic Drum Module TD-25 🏆
+Best Sounding Drum Module: Roland Electronic Drum Module TD-25

 The makers have painstakingly sampled each drum with dynamic ranges and from a variety of angels.